Whatever and Ever Amen

-Whatever and Ever Amen is the second album by Ben Folds Five, released in 1997.
-Three singles were released from the album, including the lead single, "Battle of Who Could Care Less", which received significant airplay on alternative radio and on MTV, and peaked at #26 on the UK Singles Chart and #22 on the Billboard Modern Rock Tracks chart, and the band's biggest hit, "Brick", which was a top-40 song in numerous countries.
+Whatever and Ever Amen is the second album by Ben Folds Five, released on March 18, 1997.
+Three singles were released from the album, including the lead single, "Battle of Who Could Care Less", which received significant airplay on alternative radio and on MTV, and peaked at number 26 on the UK Singles Chart and number 22 on the Billboard Modern Rock Tracks chart, and the band's biggest hit, "Brick", which was a top-40 song in numerous countries.

 A remaster was made available on March 22, 2005.
-All of the extra tracks had been previously released (as b-sides, soundtrack contributions, etc.) except for a cover of the Buggles song "Video Killed the Radio Star," which is a staple of Ben Folds Five's live show.
+All of the extra tracks had been previously released (as b-sides, soundtrack contributions, etc.) except for a cover of the Buggles song "Video Killed the Radio Star", which is a staple of Ben Folds Five's live show.

 Title, recording and cover

 Title

 While recording the album, Folds told the Sheffield Electronic Press in November 1996 that the album would likely either be titled Cigarette or The Little Girl With Teeth.
-The title Whatever and Ever Amen comes from a line in the song "Battle of Who Could Care Less."
+The title Whatever and Ever Amen comes from a line in the song "Battle of Who Could Care Less".